fullstackcreative/tutorials/README.md

 /tutorials
 │
-├── html
-├── css-animation
-├── css-games
+├── html-css
 ├── javascript
-└── chrome-extension
+├── html games
+├── action script

 Each folder contains the source code used in the corresponding tutorial.